ahanba/hiatus/README.markdown

 ```

 You can try Ruby RegExp on [rubular](http://rubular.com/).
-Also Ruby RegExp is based on [oniguruma](http://www.geocities.jp/kosako3/oniguruma/), see [here](http://www.geocities.jp/kosako3/oniguruma/doc/RE.txt) for RegExp API available in Ruby.
+RegExp is based on [onigumo](https://github.com/k-takata/Onigmo), see [Ruby 2.0.0 reference](http://www.ruby-doc.org/core-2.0.0/Regexp.html) for details of RegExp available in Ruby 2.0.0.

 ## License
 Copyright &copy; 2014 Ayumu Hanba (ayumuhamba19&lt;at_mark&gt;gmail.com)